whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 }
 ```

-Quickly all sub items has folded.
+All sub lists are displaying as folded.
 Now we have to add an event to
 manually fold and unfold them by my mouse clicks.

-define a function to remove and add paths for the `unfolded` array.
+define a function to handle the fold and unfold events.
 This
 function should remove a certain path from the array when folding.
 And
 insert the path when unfolding.